Keep current on stair codes, industry standards, safety, and best practices.

 Aluminum stair stringers can used in a variety of industrial, commercial and residential staircases.

 Wood stair stringers come in different types of natural wood including oak, maple and walnut.
 Stair stringers can also be made from pressure treated or engineered wood.
 Wood stair stringers can be pre-cut for easier installation or uncut if a custom installation is preferred.

 Wood stair stringers are normally found in residential or commercial buildings.
 In addition to their use as a support structure for the staircase, wood stair stringers add a warm and natural look to the room or environment.

 Just as stair stringers can be made from different kinds of materials, they can also be built in different styles and types.
 The difference in styles depends on the type of stair design, the function and use of the stair, and the material used for construction of the stairs.

 Commercial and industrial stair stringers are usually made of steel, aluminum, or stainless steel.
 Common styles for these stair stringer materials include:

 Double stair stringers include two stringers each at the outside of each stair tread.
 The double stair stringer is the most common stringer style for commercial and industrial stairs.
-The design is used for prefabricated stair systems.
+The design is used for prefabricated stair systems and can work with many types of stair railings.
 Steel stairs designed with double stringers often use structural steel shapes: